 With 411 ceasefire violations being reported in March alone, India issues demarche to Pakistan

-New Delhi, Apr 14: India has issued two demarche to Pakistan over the cease fire violations.
+New Delhi, Apr 14: India has issued two demarches to Pakistan over the ceasefire violations.
 India lodged the protest after a woman and two minors were killed in unprovoked firing by Pakistan in Jammu and Kashmir.

 New Delhi has described this act as a deliberate one to target its nationals.
-A second demarche was issued after the Pakistan maritime security forces fired at Indian fishermen off the Gujarat coast in which one persons was injured.
+A second demarche was issued after the Pakistan maritime security forces fired at Indian fishermen off the Gujarat coast in which one person was injured.

 India issues demarche to Pak over killing of 3 Indians in ceasefire violations in J&K